-In connection with the closing of the Company's initial public offering, the Company paid a fee in the amount of \$2,250,000 to Kanders & Company, Inc. ("Kanders & Company") in consideration of the significant support received by the Company from employees of Kanders & Company, including, without limitation: (i) assisting the Company in identifying, screening and contacting investment banks or other potential partners for an initial public offering or similar transaction; (ii) evaluating proposals received from such potential partners; (ii) advising the Company with respect to the form and structure of an initial public offering or other similar transaction; (iv) structuring and negotiating the offering; (v) assisting the Company's management in preparing offering materials, and other related documents and (vi) assisting the Company's management in making presentations to the Board in connection with its approval of its initial public offering.
+In connection with the closing of the Company's secondary offering of 2,250,000 shares of common stock in June and an additional 300,000 shares of common stock in July 2022 upon exercise of the underwriters' overallotment option, the Company paid a fee in the amount of \$2,000,000 to Kanders & Company, Inc. ("Kanders & Company") in consideration of the significant support received by the Company from employees of Kanders & Company, including, without limitation: (i) assisting the Company in identifying, screening and contacting investment banks or other potential partners for the secondary public offering; (ii) evaluating proposals received from such potential partners; (iii) advising the Company with respect to the form and structure of the secondary public offering; (iv) structuring and negotiating the secondary public offering; (v) assisting the Company's management in preparing offering materials, marketing materials, and other related documents and (vi) assisting the Company's management in making presentations to the Board in connection with its approval of the secondary public offering.
 Mr. Warren B. Kanders, the Company's Chief Executive Officer, is a member of the board of directors and sole stockholder of Kanders & Company.